barto-malachowski/Portfolio/README.md

 Currently I'm working as Software Tester at Porta Capena.
 I am involved in project for creating soft for tracking vehicles and collecting articles and manage them to moment of creating invoices.

-Currently I am focusing on developing my skills in JavaScript.
+Currently I am focusing on developing my skills in Python.

 ## Tools